Dayton Leroy Rogers

-Dayton Leroy Rogers (born September 30, 1953) is an American serial killer who has been tied to the murders of seven women.
+Dayton Leroy Rogers (born September 30, 1953) is an American serial killer who has been tied to the murders of at least eight women.
 He preferred "street" women, usually addicts, sex workers, and runaways.
 The bodies of six of the women were found at a dump site located on privately owned forest lands outside Molalla, Oregon, and thus he was dubbed the "Molalla Forest Murderer".

 Crimes

 Rogers was convicted in 1988 for the murder of his last victim, Jennifer Lisa Smith, whom he killed on August 7, 1987, and in 1989 for a further six murders for which he was sentenced to death.